AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/paginated-loading-assets.md

 - **Browsing**: Uses infinite scrolling.
 The first 50 assets load initially, with additional assets appended as you scroll.
 Switching folders clears the current list and loads the assets from the newly selected folder.
 - **Rename**: In-place; no folder refresh.
 - **Delete**: The parent folder refreshes to show the first 50 assets.
-- **Add or duplicate**: The new file is inserted at the top (name and path only).
-Additional details; document state, lock status, file type, creation date, and so on are fetched in a single batched background request and filled in automatically shortly after.
+- **Add**: The new file is inserted at the top (of the current folder).
+Additional metadata, such as document state, lock status, file type, creation date, and other details are fetched in a single batched background request and filled automatically in some time.
-- **Move**: Moving a file into the active folder adds it at the top with no full refresh; moving a file out of the active folder refreshes the folder to its first 50 assets.
+- **Move**: Moving a file into the active folder adds it at the top; moving a file out of the active folder refreshes the folder to its first 50 assets.
 - **Refresh button**: Reloads the active folder, showing the first 50 assets.
 - **Sorting**: Loads 50 assets per page.
-- **Folder navigation panel**: Each node loads its children in a batch of 50, with a **Load more** appended when more assets exist.
+- **Folder navigation panel**: Each node loads its children in a batch of 50, with a **Load more** option appended when more assets exist.

   ![pagiantion for folder navigation panel](images/home-tree-pagination.png){width="650"}

 ### Collections

-- Adding a file inserts it at the top of the folder without a full refresh.
+- Adding a file inserts it at the top of the folder without the folder refresh.
 - Opening a folder loads the first 50 assets, with a **Load more** option appended for subsequent batches of 50.

   ![pagiantion for collection](images/collections-paginated.png){width="650"}